 - Stadler shipped its first two trainsets (TS-3 and TS-4) to the JPB on March 18, 2022 and the vehicles arrived on March 20, 2022.
 The trainsets were shipped as part of a dedicated special train and arrived without damage.
 Stadler's crew has made the trains ready for testing and is conducting static tests.
 A clearance test of the Segment 4 tracks was conducted using an unpowered EMU propelled by a diesel locomotive.
 Approximately one and one-half months is required before the first train will be available for powered testing of Segment 4.
-TS-2 and TS-5 are expected to arrive in late-August 2022. - The FRA conducted a Sample Car Inspection on TS-3 on February 16, 2022 at Stadler's Salt Lake City facility; a small number of minor deficiencies were identified, and all but one was corrected on the day of the inspection.
-The one remaining item has since been corrected. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings.
+TS-2 and TS-5 arrived on August 21, 2022.
+Electrified testing of the EMUs with 25 kV power is expected to begin in November 2022. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings.